• Skip to primary navigation

 ⤵️ Follow these basic safety tips for the Costa Maya below:

-• Never surrender your passport and/or give any cash to police officers or port officials.
-Aim to carry a travel document organizer so you can keep all your travel papers together in one place.
+- Never surrender your passport and/or give any cash to police officers or port officials.
+Aim to carry a travel organizer or folder so you can keep all your travel papers together in one place.

 Follow these tips and they should help you stay safer.
 Overall, practice common sense and if something doesn’t feel right in your gut, listen to that.
 It’s always best to err on the side of caution.